-A small visual experiment demonstrates how browsers load images differently when using loading="lazy"
+A small visual experiment demonstrates how browsers load images differently when using loading="lazy" versus loading="eager".
+Both cases were captured automatically with Puppeteer, simulating a slow image stream.

 In the lazy version, only visible images are requested — many stay blank when rendered by an automated tool: